gopikasreekumar99/Todolist_JS/README.md

+<h1>Todo List with JavaScript</h1>
-This repository contains a simple Todo List implemented in JavaScript.
-The Todo List allows users to add tasks, mark tasks as done, delete tasks, clear completed tasks, and remove all tasks.
+<p> This repository contains a simple Todo List implemented in JavaScript.
+The Todo List allows users to add tasks, mark tasks as done, delete tasks, clear completed tasks, and remove all tasks. </p>

-Features:
+<h2> Features: </h2>

 Add tasks: Users can add new tasks to the list.